Akshbugade/Credit-loan-approval-Case-Study/README.md

 To develop your understanding of the domain, you are advised to independently research a little about risk analytics - understanding the types of variables and their significance should be enough).

-# EDA Summary/Conslusion in PPT.
+# We can check EDA Summary/Conslusion in PPT.